US and Sweden meet again in a Women’s World Cup match that will eliminate either Rapinoe or Seger

 Rapinoe, meanwhile, has taken on a smaller role for the Americans in her final tournament.
 Also 38, she was a substitute in the United States’ first and third games of group play and didn’t get off the bench in the middle match.

+American striker Alex Morgan said both Rapinoe and Seger have had “incredible” careers.

+“I’m very optimistic about our chances tomorrow, but regardless, these are players that have really changed the game,” Morgan said.
+“Not only in Sweden and the U.S. but globally.
+Having been able to play with both of them, they’re great teammates and have been leaders for so long at the highest stage.
+They’re huge impact players.”

-The U.S. scored just four goals in the opening stage, but Rapinoe said she wasn’t concerned about what has appeared to be a lackluster start to the tournament.
+The U.S. scored just four goals in the opening stage, but Rapinoe said she wasn’t overly concerned about what has appeared to be a lackluster start to the tournament — the team still managed to advance.
+And she clearly didn’t want her World Cup journey to end just yet.

 “We got out of the group what we wanted to get out of the group, which was to get to the next round,” Rapinoe said.
 “Obviously, we want to win the games.
 Obviously, we want to play great and score a bunch of goals.
 And we didn’t do that.
 So we know that that can be better.”